haron/tra/README.md

 ## Installation

-With [uv](https://docs.astral.sh/uv/) installed, you may skip the installation: `uvx trn` will always run the latest version of command.
+With [uv](https://docs.astral.sh/uv/) installed, you can run it without the installation:
+`uvx trn` will always run the latest version of the command.
 You can also install it the usual way:

 ```bash
 uv tool install trn